bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Some todos to make a selector.

 # Scene refactor
-* Determine if any presence is ever rendered with different zIndex.
-    * If not, PresenceSvg should get scene cubes key information from build.
 * Determine if scene store really needs its own song and scene index.
 * Delete all null values in shared styles.